ibm-cloud-docs/devsecops/devsecops-incident-issues.md

 The issue description contains the timestamp when the issue was first discovered.
 For example, `First found on 2022-04-07.` The date is in `YYYY-MM-DD` format.
 The locations where the problem occurs are listed in the comments of the issue.

-## Postponing the due date of an incident issue
+## Extending the due date of an incident issue
 {: #due-date-postpone}

-If you want to postpone the due date of an incident issue, you can ask for a review from a security focal.
-Depending on the review, you can postpone the due date by modifying the `Due date` field in the {{site.data.keyword.gitrepos}} incident issues meta fields.
+You can extend the due date of an incident issue when additional time is needed to implement a fix.
+This requires approval from a security focal to ensure proper oversight of security vulnerabilities.

+### Process for extending due dates
+{: #due-date-extension-process}

+1. Request a review from your security focal, explaining why the extension is needed.
+2. After receiving approval, update the due date:
+   - For {{site.data.keyword.gitrepos}}: Modify the `Due date` field in the incident issue's metadata fields.
+   - For GitHub Enterprise: Edit the `Due date` field in the issue description.
+3. Reference the security focal's approval in the issue by adding a comment with a link to the review or approval documentation.

 ![Setting and updating due date on {{site.data.keyword.gitrepos}}](images/devsecops-native-due-date.png){: caption="Setting and updating due date on {{site.data.keyword.gitrepos}}" caption-side="bottom"}

 Be sure to reference the security-focal review in the issue, such as providing a link to it in a comment.
 {: important}

+### Security exceptions
+{: #due-date-security-exceptions}

+If you have an issue with a security exception, you can extend the due date to align with the exception's expiration date.
+This ensures that evidence collection and compliance tracking continue appropriately until the exception expires.

 ## Slack alerts for pending and overdue issues for CC pipeline
 {: #devsecops-cc-pipeline-slack-alerts}